teusbenschop/The-Dutch-Annotations-upon-the-Whole-Bible-1657/README.md

 Though "Dutch" is mentioned in the title, the texts really are in English, translated from Dutch.

-The "Online Bible" now contains the files, and keeps improving them.
+The Online Bible at https://onlinebible.com now contains the files, and keeps improving them.
 For the best versions of the text, the Online Bible looks the better source.